rollup/rollupjs.org/guide/en/06-es-module-syntax.md

 })
 ```

 This is useful for code-splitting applications and using modules on-the-fly.
-Note that dynamic imports are not available when targeting ECMAScript 2015 modules.

 ### Exporting